 The project involved creating an entirely new brand.
 Can you explain the Spinach process?

-Starting with the discovery stage, we focused on understanding their aspirations and business objectives, their overarching concept, as well as what their food, drink and service offering would be.
-We discussed and researched their target customers, understanding their needs and motivations.
+Starting with the discovery stage, we focused on understanding their aspirations and business objectives, their overarching concept, as well as what their food, drink, and service offerings would be.
+We discussed and researched their target customers, understanding their needs, and motivations.
 We also spent time looking at Ichibuns competitive landscape.

 How does this process help with brand creation?

 The discovery work gave us a solid platform to then move onto developing and defining Ichibun’s core brand platform.
 This is a stage that many miss out, which is why so many businesses fail to create brands that are strong and have a razor-sharp brand proposition.